ovh/docs/pages/account/billing/billing_best_practices/guide.en-gb.md

 - `Configure renewal`{.action}: On the following screen, you'll be able to switch the `Renewal type` of your service to `Manual`.
 Then click on `Next`{.action} and `Confirm`{.action}.
 Before the expiration date of your service, you will receive several notifications by email.
 If you don't renew your service, it will be **permanently** deleted.
 - `Cancel`{.action}: On the following screen, specify the reasons for your cancellation request, then click on `Confirm`{.action}.
 On the expiration date of your service, it will be **permanently** deleted.
-- `Delete immediately`{.action}: on the following screen, click on `Confirm`{.action}.
+- `Delete immediately`{.action}: On the following screen, click on `Confirm`{.action}.
 You will be sent a confirmation email.
 After your validation, your service will be **immediately and permanently** deleted.

-To get more information about termination of your services, consult the [How to cancel your OVHcloud services](https://docs.ovh.com/gb/en/billing/how-to-cancel-your-services/) guide.
+To get more information about the termination of your services, consult the [How to cancel your OVHcloud services](https://docs.ovh.com/gb/en/billing/how-to-cancel-your-services/) guide.

 ### Account closure